 Returning to the sub gives you time to reflect on everything that transpired and chat about the findings with your crew.
 It would be best if you investigated the cause of an unknown signal heard in the ocean depths, disturbing the pods of whales and other wildlife.
 I won't go into much else involving the plot, but you'll explore deep within the midnight zone, where sunlight no longer penetrates through the water.
 It was awe-inspiring to be swimming near active thermal vents on the ocean floor and the poor visibility of deep-sea brine pool.
 There's a side plot involving Mirai's younger sister Ren, and her grandmother's struggle with dementia.
 You'll interact with Ren directly through phone calls and voicemails, but honestly, neither of the plots go anywhere.
 Sixteen real-life mini-documentaries feature original footage that can be viewed from the tablet located on the submarine.
 They are unlocked as you progress, and while only a few minutes each, they are remarkably produced, and follow the various locales you'll explore.

 Beyond Blue's educational approach to studying sea life and learning about the various effects humanity has on life is outstanding.
 While marine biologists look to tag and consider these precious creatures' habits, learning about their behavior, family development, health, diseases, etc., some seem to disrupt and cause harm.
 The experience is relatively short; however, I genuinely enjoyed learning and scanning all of the inhabitants.Note: Beyond Blue was reviewed on Xbox One.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.